Skip to main content

 Learning Objectives:

-• Understanding the Impact of SOC Report Findings to Your Organization
+• Calculate the impact of SOC Report Findings to your organization.

 2:15 PM – 3:05 PM EDT